|Guest - Not logged in

-Reviews > Clothing > Jackets > Bozeman Mountain Works Cocoon Pullover > Owner Review by Roger Caffin
+Reviews > Clothing > Base Layers and Undies > ExOfficio Give-N-Go Briefs > Owner Review by Roger Caffin

 I started bushwalking (the Australian term) at 14, then took up rock climbing at University with the girl who became my wife and is my walking partner.
 Later on we took up ski touring and canyoning.
-Winter and summer, we prefer long hard trips by ourselves: about a week in Australia, up to two months in Europe/UK.
+Winter and summer, we prefer long hard trips by ourselves: about a week in Australia, up to three months in Europe/UK.
 We prefer fast and light in unfrequented trackless country.
-We would be out for at least three months a year.
+On average we are out for at least three months a year.
 Over the last four years we have reduced our pack weights from 18 - 20 kg (40 - 45 lb) each to about 12 kg (26 lb), including food, for week-long trips.
 I designed and made much of our lightweight gear myself.

 I am also the maintainer of the Australian aus.bushwalking FAQ web site www.bushwalking.org.au/FAQ/.